-Performance Goals Attribute Attribute Attribute Description Almost Ideal ldeal Data Management Ability to record and transmit data (i.e., telemetry) for real-time access by practitioners, regulators, and interested stakeholders Record and automatically transmit data to designated server or cloud Record and automatically transmit data to designated server or cloud Record and automatically transmit data to designated server or cloud Applicability & Accessibility Applicability of sensor(s) to various innovative/alternative system designs and ease of access to OWTS for installation and maintenance Located in-situ to provide performance information on the OWTS; must be accessible for maintenance Located in-situ to provide performance information on the OWTS; must be accessible for maintenance Located in-situ to provide performance information on the OWTS; must be accessible for maintenance Frequency of Sensor System Maintenance How often the sensor(s) need to be maintained No more than quarterly No more than semi-annually No more than annually Accuracy Accuracy of sensor measurements to the true measurement Within 20% of true value 3 Within 20% of true value 3 Within 20% of true value 3 Precision Repeatability of sensor measurements ≤30% RSD ≤20-30% RSD ≤20% RSD Range 4 Range of the detection 2-60 mg N/L 2-60 mg N/L 2-60 mg/L TOC 2-60 mg N/L Sensor Operating Temperature Range Temperature range in which the sensor can operate 4° C to 35° C 4° C to 35° C 4° C to 35° C Deployment Period of deployment Continuous Continuous Continuous System Lifetime Expected life of sensor 5 years 5 to 10 years 10 years
+Performance Goals Attribute Attribute Description Minimum Almost Ideal Ideal Data Management Ability to record and transmit data (i.e., telemetry) for real- time access by practitioners, regulators, and interested stakeholders Record and automatically transmit data to designated server or cloud Record and automatically transmit data to designated server or cloud Record and automatically transmit data to designated server or cloud; include remote capability of programming variable sampling frequencies.
+Applicability & Accessibility Applicability of sensor(s) to various innovative/alternative system designs and ease of access to OWTS for installation and maintenance Located in-situ to provide performance information on the OWTS; must be accessible for maintenance Located in-situ to provide performance information on the OWTS; must be accessible for maintenance Located in-situ to provide performance information on the OWTS; must be accessible for maintenance Frequency of Sensor System Maintenance How often the sensor(s) need to be maintained No more than quarterly No more than semi-annually No more than annually Accuracy Accuracy of sensor measurements to the true measurement Within 20% of true value 3 Within 20% of true value 3 Within 20% of true value 3 Precision Repeatability of sensor measurements ≤30% RSD ≤20-30% RSD ≤20% RSD Range 4 Range of the detection 2-60 mg N/L 2-60 mg N/L 2-60 mg/L TOC 2-60 mg N/L Frequency of Sensor Readings5 Capability of the sensor to provide parameter concentrations at time frequencies of: Hourly5 Hourly5 Hourly5 Sensor Operating Temperature Range Temperature range in which the sensor can operate 4° C to 35° C 4° C to 35° C 4° C to 35° C Deployment Period of deployment Continuous Continuous Continuous System Lifetime Expected life of sensor 5 years 5 to 10 years 10 years

-1 Refer to Section B1.4 for information on the sources of nitrate (NO3-), ammonia (NH4+), and total organic carbon (TOC).
+1 Refer to Section B1.4 for information on the sources of nitrate (NO3), ammonia (NH4+), and total organic carbon (TOC).